liuch37/Kerception/README.md

 This does not work well - exponent is unlikely to be trained well.

 ### Dynamic Scheduling for Constructing a Kerception Block
 How to combine different kerception blocks still need more studies and ideas.
-To be dicovered.
+To be discovered.